ReallySecureShell/Simple_Encryption_Setup/README.md

 ### Create Keyfile/Script to Unlock Initramfs

+The purpose of creating a key and script file is so we don't have to enter our decryption passphrase twice when booting.
+Normally you will be asked twice for the passphrase, once by GRUB, and once by initramfs.
+The following code embeds a script that will echo a keyfile to STDIN (just as if you were the one entering the passphrase).
+A keyfile will also be generated and added as our second LUKS passphrase, it too is embedded in initramfs.

 Generate a 2kB file from random data.
 This will be used as the key to unlock initramfs.

 ```bash